- Planting Tall Fescue Lawns

 Add amendments, like organic matter or topsoil, and till thoroughly into the existing soil.
 Next, level the area and collect a soil sample to obtain soil fertilizer recommendations.
 Then, incorporate the recommended starter fertilizer and lime 3 to 4 inches into the soil.
 If equipment permits, tilling deeper is always better.

-The ideal seeding rate for tall fescue is 5 to 6 pounds per 1,000 square feet.
+The ideal seeding rate for tall fescue is 5 to 6 lb per 1,000 sq ft.
 To minimize skips and gaps, divide the seed into two equal portions and broadcast half in one direction and the remainder at a right angle to the first direction.
 This broadcast procedure is also recommended for fertilizer and granular pesticide applications.

-The seed can be lightly raked into the upper fourth-inch of soil or pressed into the seedbed with a roller.
+The seed can be lightly raked into the upper 1/4 in. of soil or pressed into the seedbed with a roller.
 Apply a straw mulch to retain moisture, which will improve germination and prevent erosion.

-After seeding, keep the upper 1 to 2 inches of soil moist, not wet.
+After seeding, keep the upper 1 to 2 in. of soil moist, not wet.
 Moisture is necessary for uniform germination.
-This usually means daily watering of up to a fourth-inch for the first three weeks.
+This usually means daily watering of up to 1/4 in. for the first 3 weeks.
 The 2010 Water Stewardship Act allows for proper irrigation to achieve germination and growth.

 As the seedlings develop, irrigate more deeply but less frequently.
-Under good conditions, tall fescue seed will germinate in 5 to 10 days and be ready for its first mowing in two to three weeks.
+Under good conditions, tall fescue seed will germinate in 5 to 10 days and be ready for its first mowing in 2 to 3 weeks.

-Begin mowing at a height of 2 inches.
-As the seedlings mature, raise the cutting height to the 2.5- to 3-inch range.
-Once mature, the lawn can be maintained between 2 to 2.5 inches, but a height of 3 inches is suggested during the summer months.
+Begin mowing at a height of 2 in.
+As the seedlings mature, raise the cutting height to the 2.5- to 3-in. range.
+Once mature, the lawn can be maintained between 2 to 2.5 in., but a height of 3 in. is suggested during the summer months.

 Use a mower with a sharp blade and mow often enough so no more than a third of the leaf height is removed in a single mowing.
 Do not mow grass when it is wet, especially when mowing young seedlings.